Lohmann: For his new book, author Dean King explores Yosemite and the life of John Muir

-On the bright side, Dean King wasn’t shot at for this book, as he ventured into the mountains of West Virginia to research a previous book about the feud of the Hatfields and McCoys.
+On the bright side, Dean King was not shot at in the process of writing his new book, as he had been when ventured into the mountains of West Virginia to research a previous work about the feud of the Hatfields and McCoys.

 “Thought I was going to have to spend the night on a lonely mountainside at one point,” he said.
 “Car all scratched up on both sides from aggressive brush.”